CPAYET974/TP_Meteo/README.md

 ## Getting Started

 Be sure you have installed :

 - Dart
 - Flutter
 - Android Studio
 - Android Emulator

 To start project in Production Mode :

 1. flutter pub get
 2. flutter run

 ## APK

-Incoming...
+To generate an APK link for our app, we used the following command : _flutter build apk --build-name=1.0 --build-number=1_ Here you can download it : [lib\app-release.apk]